MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/context-variables-for-bot.md

 ---
-title: "Context variables for a bot | MicrosoftDocs"
+title: "Configure context variables for a bot | MicrosoftDocs"
 description: "Get information on the context variables that you can use for configuring Azure or Power Virtual Agents bots in Omnichannel for Customer Service." ms.date: 10/20/2021 ms.topic: article